telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Display` method sets the pager info message.
 By default, it is set to `"{0} - {1} of {2} items"`.
 The placeholders represent the first item in the page, the last item in the page, and the total number of items in the Grid.

-The example below demonstrates how to set the display message.
+The following example demonstrates how to set the display message.

 ###### Example